veekaybee/veekaybee.github.io/content/blog/2023-07-18-what-we-are-not-talking-about.md

 If I do somehow get it to work, I'll need to develop two Docker images now: one for local development and one for my staging server that runs on DigitalOcean, which means more GitHub actions.
 And you can't test GitHub actions locally, anyway.
 [Maybe kind of?](https://github.com/nektos/act) But not entirely.

 I don't think I'm alone here.
 My project is just a small hobby project, but the normcore problems of neural nets and LLMs in production are a whole genre of issues that are not getting coverage proportional to what people are actually experiencing.
 [Just take a look at this logbook](https://github.com/facebookresearch/metaseq/blob/main/projects/OPT/chronicles/OPT175B_Logbook.pdf) of researchers training an LLM, OPT-175 at Meta, which reads like a thriller.

 {{< figure src="https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/static/images/ops_edge.png" width="600px">}}

+This also doesn't include any of the traditional, normcore concerns of machine learning in production: concept drift, SLAs for large services, working with Kubernetes, guarantees of distributed systems, and YAML config file drift.
+Finally, we haven't talked at all about the UI involved for users navigating search bars and text boxes, which I've spend just as much time thinking about as the model itself.

+{{< figure src="https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/static/images/vibe_search.png" width="600px">}}

 I am not blaming anyone who develops in the ecosystem for these problems.
 Everyone is working with a [very deep and cloudy stack](https://vickiboykis.com/2022/12/05/the-cloudy-layers-of-modern-day-programming/) and doing the best they can, particularly in the pressure cooker environment of open-source ML tooling that has only accelerated since the release of ChatGPT.